Monredo/text-editor/.github/ISSUE_TEMPLATE/suggestion-request.md

 ---

-**Is your feature request related to a problem?
+**Does your feature request relate a problem?**
 Please describe within the 2-3 or more sentences to help support your suggestion details.
 Your suggestion request will be rejected if there's a lack of suggestion details (This will be accepted unless if you make your paragraphs go longer).
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when […]

 **Describe the solution you'd like**